littlecxm/Bayshore_6r/README.md

  - Wanted Info for each area (game will crash... idk why)

 ### THIS PROJECT IS CURRENTLY UNSUPPORTED.
-DO NOT MESSAGE ME FOR HELP
+DO NOT MESSAGE ANYONE FOR HELP

 ## Credits
 This software is part of [Project Asakura](https://github.com/ProjectAsakura).